Skip to content

 Warning: Be careful about using special characters for your Postgres connection string, particularly the password and database name, we've encountered issues with the automatic internal backup failing due to a @ or $ symbol in the password.
 On some platforms when AyaNova attempts to run the backup utility it may fail if that operating system does not support certain special characters found in the password as they may interfere with the "shell" command called to perform the backup.

-AyaNova uses a "headless" Chromium browser to render report templates.
-Server versions of Linux do not have the required support libraries for Chromium to render reports so they must be installed in advance.
+AyaNova uses a "headless" Chrome browser to render report templates.
+Server versions of Linux do not have the required support libraries for Chrome to render reports so they must be installed in advance.

 6. Create directories for AyaNova

-AyaNova requires several directories to be created: the AyaNova binary and other server and web application files, AyaNova data and the .local-chromium directory to contain a local copy of the Chromium browser for report rendering.
+AyaNova requires several directories to be created: the AyaNova binary and other server and web application files, AyaNova data and the folders to contain a local copy of the Chrome browser for report rendering.

 Create the AyaNova binary files directory.
 We recommend /var/ayanova: